Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_scripts/README.md

    - Why Include: Measures the linear relationship between the original and reconstructed signals, which is crucial for preserving signal integrity.

+*Multi-Scale Analysis*

+9. avg_variance_across_levels:

+   - Why Include: Offers a holistic view of energy distribution across wavelet decomposition levels, which can be critical for capturing the signal’s multi-scale characteristics.

 Metrics to Exclude

 These metrics are better treated as informational rather than included in rankings:

 1. wavelet_adaptive_threshold:

-	•	Why Exclude: It’s primarily descriptive of the sparsity threshold derived for the wavelet coefficients.
+   - Why Exclude: It’s primarily descriptive of the sparsity threshold derived for the wavelet coefficients.
 While informative, it doesn’t directly evaluate performance.

 2. signal_length:

-	•	Why Exclude: This is an intrinsic property of the signal and doesn’t contribute to evaluating wavelet performance.
+   - Why Exclude: This is an intrinsic property of the signal and doesn’t contribute to evaluating wavelet performance.

 3. decomposition_levels / scales_used:

-	•	Why Exclude: While these can influence performance, they are better used to describe configurations rather than directly ranking wavelets.
+   - Why Exclude: While these can influence performance, they are better used to describe configurations rather than directly ranking wavelets.

+4. variance_ratio_across_levels:

+   - Why Exclude: While potentially useful for diagnostics, its relevance to ranking is ambiguous.
+A high ratio could signal good performance or overfitting to noise, making it less reliable for direct evaluation.

 Recommended Metric Set